ron3545/4-DOF-Robotic-arm/README.md

 # ROBOTICS
-This is a project conducted and presented on June 6, 2023.
-This 4DOF articulated Robotic arm uses dc motors as its main actuators.
-For sensor, it uses AS5600 magnetic encoder for reading the position of eanch joints.
-Each motor is connetrelled by PID to ensure that the motor positions it self in a right manner, with its speed also controlled.
-The system uses ESP32, 2 l298n motor drivers and A4988 stepper driver.
+The articulated 4DOF robotic arm project, conducted and presented on June 6, 2023, showcases the implementation of a versatile robotic arm using DC motors as the primary actuators.
+This arm incorporates advanced control techniques, utilizing PID (Proportional-Integral-Derivative) control for precise positioning and speed regulation.
+With the integration of an AS5600 magnetic encoder and a range of electronic components such as the Arduino Mega, L298N motor drivers, and A4988 stepper driver, this project demonstrates a comprehensive approach to achieving accurate and controlled movements.
+The wirings are a bit messy due to the fact that the deadline was changed by my professor.

 https://github.com/ron3545/ROBOTICS/assets/86136180/28dd57ee-4b28-4dc5-99a4-9b4f8e63d114